hsqmlzno1/HATN/README.md

 # Citation

-If the code is useful for your research, please cite our paper as follows:
+If the data and the code is useful for your research, please cite our paper as follows:

 ```
 @inproceedings{li2018hatn,